Can stress make it harder to get pregnant?

 3. Get informed about fertility

-You can gain a greater insight into your hormone levels through a simple home finger-prick blood test, which is sent to a laboratory for scientific analysis.
+You can gain a greater insight into your hormone levels through our Female Hormone home finger-prick blood test.
 The test includes the following key fertility hormones, giving you a good understanding of your reproductive health:

 - Follicle stimulating hormone (FSH)